Global effort to get kids out of orphanages gains momentum

 In Africa, where child-welfare services are sparse and millions of children live in poverty, Rwanda's ambition to eliminate orphanages stands out.

-The National Commission for Children says 3,323 children were in orphanages when the program began in 2012, and all but about 235 have been reunited with relatives or placed with adoptive or foster families.
+Claudine Uwera Kanyamanza, director of the National Commission for Children, said 3,323 children were in orphanages when the program began in 2012, and all but about 235 have been reunited with relatives or placed with adoptive or foster families.

 The government has deployed social workers to help smooth children's transition to post-orphanage life, but some say the program has been too drastic.
-They cite cases where families can't properly feed the children returned to them, and youths leaving the orphanages end up living on the street.
+They cite cases where families are unable to properly feed the children returned to them, and youths leaving the orphanages who end up living on the street.

 UNICEF's Greenberg applauds Rwanda's efforts to close orphanages even while acknowledging the challenges.